-Vigo has a well-connected public transport system including buses and trains.
+Vigo has a well-connected public transportation system including buses and trains.

-Try the local seafood, especially the octopus, which is a regional specialty.
+Try the local seafood, especially the fresh catches from the Atlantic.

-Explore the local markets for fresh produce and unique Galician products.
+Explore the local markets for unique Galician products.

 EUR €